Health Insurance: Addiction & Mental Health Treatment in the United States

 How much will my Insurance Cover?

-If you require professional addiction treatment, you should immediately contact your health insurance provider to discuss your plan.
+If you are looking to go to a drug and alcohol rehab (see our list of the best rehabs in the US), you should immediately contact your health insurance provider to discuss your plan.
 Some policies will cover your entire bill, after the deductible has been met, while others will only pay for a portion of the treatment.

 When it comes to finding treatment, you should never settle for anything but the best.
 And it is worth noting again, you cannot afford to let your insurance company push you around.

 If you are covered by a policy and addiction treatment is underwritten, you are guaranteed coverage.